 If you have already passed the 500 followers milestone, there might be something else holding you back from thousands of new views every day - your selection of the hashtag.
 If you use trending one-word hashtags as a part of your story, prepare to be disappointed.
 Not only your story will have A LOT of competition (and I mean a lot) to deal with, but it will be very hard to rank in front of the accounts using the same exact hashtag with way more followers, likes and comments (on posts) than you.

 Forget about the trending words unless there is a special event that you want to be a part of.
 Try to focus on hashtags in the range between 100 000 - 2M posts.
 This will make it easier to get more views and even convert some of them as your followers (since you are using a very niched hashtag).

-This is only a theory that I have tested a few times with one of the accounts I was growing.
+This is only a theory that I have tested a few times with two Instagram accounts.
 It was not surprising to find out that an account with a high engagement rate (15%) had triple the views coming from the hashtag, compared to an account with a normal engagement rate (7%).

 Although not getting views to your story can be frustrating, it is not the end of the world.
 Hashtags from stories are there to help you grow by converting views to followers and likes, but they should not be your only way to grow your account.
 There are so many things you can try and so many different ways to increase your reach and followers.
 The key is to find what works best for your niche and repeat it until it no longer does.